caseyamcl/wosclient/README.md

 ```

-### Using a library besides Guzzle 6
+### Using a HTTP library besides Guzzle 6

-For various reasons, you may not be able to use the recommended Guzzle 6 implementation of this library.
+You may not be able to use the recommended Guzzle 6 implementation of this library.
+For example,
-For example, you may wish to use [zend-diactoros](https://github.com/zendframework/zend-diactoros) or an
+you may wish to use [zend-diactoros](https://github.com/zendframework/zend-diactoros) or an
 earlier version of Guzzle.

-In order to do this, you must convert any HTTP Responses that these libraries return into PSR-7-compliant
-response objects.
-Then, you can create your own implementation of the `WosClient\WosClientInterface` interface.
+In order to do this, you can create your implementation of the `WosClient\WosClientInterface`.
+That file
-That file contains comprehensive documentation for how each method should behave.
+contains comprehensive documentation for how each method should behave.

+If you do create your implementation, you **MUST** convert any HTTP responses that your HTTP library receives
+into instances of `Psr\Http\Message\ResponseInterface`.

-Note that if you do create a custom implementation of `WosClientInterface`, you should throw `WosException` ONLY
+Note that if you do create a custom implementation of `WosClientInterface`, you should throw `WosException` **ONLY**
-in the case that the `x-ddn-status` response header contains a non 0 status.
+in the case that the `x-ddn-status` response header contains a non-0 status.
 HTTP transport exceptions are out
-of the scope of this library, and should be handled independently of these classes.
+of the scope of this library, and should be thrown independently of the `WosException`.
 See *Handling Errors* above
-for tips on how the default implementation handles this case.
+to see how the default implementation works.

 ## Change log